Cast Iron Skillet Greens, Pasta and Sausage Sauté

 - 12 to 16 whole or coarsely chopped basil leaves Add to list

 - 1/2 cup freshly grated Parmesan cheese Add to list

-In a heavy, wide-bottom sauté pan (such as-you guessed it, cast iron…) heat the oil over medium heat.
-Sauté the onions for 3 to 4 minutes, or until crisp tender.
-Add the greens and garlic and sprinkle generously with salt and pepper.
-Cook the greens until they begin to wilt but are still bright green.
-Sprinkle the vinegar over the surface of the greens.
+In a heavy, wide-bottom sauté pan (such as-you guessed it, cast iron…) heat oil over medium heat.
+Sauté onions for 3 to 4 minutes, or until crisp-tender.
+Add greens and garlic and sprinkle generously with salt and pepper.
+Cook greens until they begin to wilt but are still bright green.
+Sprinkle vinegar over the surface of the greens.

-Stir in the bell pepper strips and cook for 1 minute more.
-Stir in the pasta, sausage, beans and basil leaves.
+Stir in bell pepper strips and cook for 1 minute more.
+Stir in pasta, sausage, beans and basil leaves.
 Gently heat through.